 Origami creations are both intricate and delicate.
 And after spending time on the meditative art of paper folding, the last thing you want is damage due to water spills or weather.
 However, several waterproofing techniques can turn fragile origami masterpieces into durable artwork for outdoor display or for use in handmade jewelry.
 But waterproofing techniques don't offer a one-size-fits-all solution, as each technique has its own advantages and disadvantages.
 Select the procedure that best suits your piece for a timeless presentation.

 Clear Nail Polish

-Coating your origami with clear nail polish is the cheapest waterproofing method.
-You can often find clear nail polish for $1 per bottle in drugstores and discount stores.
-For added sparkle, you can use clear nail polish with small bits of glitter mixed into the formula.
+Coating origami with clear nail polish is, by far, the most economical waterproofing method for small pieces.
+You can often find clear nail polish for 1 or 2 dollars in drugstores or discount stores.
+This technique is used to seal and protect rolled paper beads before stringing them onto necklaces, bracelets, and earrings.
+For added sparkle, use clear nail polish with glitter mixed into the formula.

-Aleene’s Spray Acrylic Sealer
+Acrylic Sealer Spray

 Acrylic sealer spray provides a convenient way to create waterproof origami.
 You can spray the paper before folding it, or apply it to the finished product.
 Use acrylic sealer spray on origami wreaths to hang on your door or on outdoor wedding decorations.
 For best results, hold the can 10 to 12 inches from the paper’s surface and apply the sealer with a slow side-to-side motion, using two or three coats, and letting the sealer dry completely between applications.
 Make sure to work in a well-ventilated area, too, or use a respirator to protect yourself from harsh chemical fumes.